NataliSupportMan/Final_Assignment_EGM722/README.md

 ![cmd contextily](screenshots/image4.png)

 1.6 If you are unfamiliar with PyCharm and you want to observe each DataFrame as a full table you need to run the debug option.
-First, left-click between number (248) row and the provinces_percentage as the image below and you will notice a red line across the row and a red dot.
-Then go upper right and next to run is the debug image, click on that and a new debugger console will open.
-You will notice various DataFrame, pick your data and right-click on it and select 'View as DataFrame ' and a new window will open to observe the table
+First, left-click between number and row, for example in the image below row 248 and the provinces_percentage was selected and you will notice a red line across the row generated and a red dot.
+Next, on the upper right next to run is the debug image, click on that and a new debugger console will open.
+You will notice various DataFrame, pick your data you want to observe and right-click on it and select 'View as DataFrame ' and a new window will open to observe the table.

 ![Pycharm DataFrame](screenshots/image1.png)

 ## 2. Download or clone this repository

-You can download this repository after installations or clone to your main computer following the steps
+You can download this repository after installations or clone to your main computer following the steps.

 1. Go upper to green 'code', open and select Download ZIP to your local computer.
-Once you have downloaded unzip the file and double click the final_assignment_egm722.py to observe the code
+Once you have downloaded unzip the file and double click the final_assignment_egm722.py to observe the code.

 2. On the upper right window, you will find the 'Fork' button, click to create a fork this repository to your account.
 Once is done open the GitHub Desktop and from 'File' select 'Clone a repository', copy this URL: `gh repo clone NataliSupportMan/Final_Assignment_EGM722` and paste it to your GitHub Desktop URL, choose the local path and final push the clone button.

-Overall step 1 is recommended in order to observe and work with this code but you can go for option 2 and fork this repository to your account
+Overall step 1 is recommended in order to observe and work with this code but you can go for option 2 and fork this repository to your account.